The Last Landlord Decision: A Guide to the DST/721 Exchange Path

 Your Capital Is Locked for Years

 From closing day on DST interests until your OP Units convert to REIT shares, your capital is locked.
 Secondary markets for DST interests do exist, but they're thin and pricing is rarely favorable.
-Plan on three to five years of illiquidity, minimum.
+Plan on three years of illiquidity, minimum.
 Don't put capital in here that you might need.

 Debt Replacement Has to Be Modeled First